ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca.md

 1. Click **Add**.

+{{site.data.content.network-setup}}

-## Instruct developers to add an IDE extension
+## Instruct developers to add an IDE extension or plugin
 {: #cloud-setup-wca-install-extension}

 [Organizational users]{: tag-dark-teal}

 Developers need to add the {{site.data.keyword.wca_short}} Microsoft Visual Studio Code extension or the Eclipse IDE plugin.

-For the instructions, see [Installing the IDE extension](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-extensions).
+For the instructions, see [Installing the IDE extension or plugin](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-extensions).

 Copy this link to send the instructions to your developers: